-The establishment files relating to 11 food business operations were examined by the audit team.
-The audit team reviewed non compliances identified and the follow up carried out.
-Where enforcement action had been taken, the records relating to the inspection which gave rise to the enforcement action were examined, as well as the subsequent inspections, in which follow up of the non compliances identified were reviewed.
+The establishment files relating to eight food business operations were examined by the audit team.
+The records relating to the official control inspections were examined, which included examination of non compliances identified during official control inspections.
+The records relating to subsequent inspections were also examined, in which the audit team assessed the follow up of the non compliances identified.

 It was noted that where significant non compliances were identified, during official control inspections, follow up inspections took place.
-The audit team examined the records of such inspections and noted that non compliances were identified in the report to the FBO.
-However, the audit team noted that the information recorded was brief, but adequate.
-The audit team noted that there were clear records maintained of close out of non compliances as assessed on subsequent inspection reports.
+The audit team examined the records of such inspections and noted that non compliances were identified in the report to the FBO, with clear descriptions of the non compliance and corrective action required.
+However, the audit team noted that close out of non compliances on the subsequent inspection reports was not being noted.

-The requirements set out in the service contract between the FSAI and Laois County Council regarding the follow up & close out of non compliances identified during official control inspections are being complied with.
-Follow up & close out of non compliances are being carried out by the County Council within their functional area.
+The requirements set out in the service contract between the FSAI and Offaly County Council regarding the follow up & close out of non compliances identified during official control inspections are not being fully complied with.
+Non compliances are being identified during official control inspections carried within the County Council's functional area.
+However, details regarding the close out of non-compliances should be recorded in order to verify that corrective action has been taken and the non compliance has been closed out.